• Skip to primary navigation

 Do I have to use pork?

 Roast pork in garlic sauce cooked with broccoli and brussels sprouts in a delicious sauce.
-Make it with leftover roast pork and have it ready in half an hour.
+Make it with leftover roast pork and have it ready in just over half an hour.
 There are also instructions for making with fresh pork which only takes 15 minutes longer.
 What are you waiting for?

 Recipe by: Veronica